Próximamente en español

 For thousands of years, Indigenous peoples of the Anahuac have migrated and danced through ancestral territories that are now divided by an international border.
 The Dance of the Deer of the Yoreme people (also known as Yaqui) is found to this day in Sonora, Mexico and Arizona as a vibrant illustration of cultural resilience and connection. - Notes from SEYEWAILO RESEARCH IN MOTION

-As a bi-cultural (SF Bay Area/Mexico City) dance company working across borders, our artwork is embedded in ongoing creative practices of community-responsive listening and exchange in both Mexico and the US.
+As a bi-cultural (SF Bay Area/Oaxaca) dance company working across borders, our artwork is embedded in ongoing creative practices of community-responsive listening and exchange in both Mexico and the US.
 After 25 years of dedication as DANCE MONKS (Est.1999), developing practices related to the mythologies held in the body and the land, we are now envisioning sanctuaries for creative expression and the healing arts as bridges of care between the two countries.

 APAPACHO honors immigrants' vital contributions while providing needed spaces to rest and dream, recover ancestral memory, and ignite the renewal of sacred ways of being and relating to the body and the land.
 During times of environmental and social crisis, it is essential to listen to the wise voices of those who have not been traditionally heard or have been overlooked and whose cultures hold vital knowledge for these times.

-Last updated: 1/11/25
+Last updated: 5/2/2025

-APAPACHO: FREE ACUPRESSURE & WORKSHOPS for local Indigenx/ Mexican farmworkers at Berkeley Farmers' Market and in partnership
+APAPACHO: Free Acupressure and Self-and Community Care exchange for local Mexican farmworkers at Berkeley Farmers' Market and in the fields in partnership with Hijas del Campo

-JANUARY-MAY, 2025: Oaxaca, Mexico
+Oaxaca, Mexico

 FEBRUARY, 2025: Oaxaca, Mexico